CforGood/slate/source/index.html.md

 # Businesses

-Businesses is an API allowing retrieve some businesses.
+Businesses is an API allowing retrieve some businesses with their addresses and perks.

 ## Get Some Businesses